communitiesuk/mhclg-epc-alpha/docs/_userresearch/citizen_users_research.md

 **I need to** locate a reputable and competent energy performance assessor **So that** I can legally sell or rent that property

+## Current Barriers
+* Litlle to no knowledge about EPCs beyond the need to get one as part of the process when selling or renting a property
+* Little or no understanding of how to select an appropriate energy pr

 ## Recommendations for Beta research
 * Test content to inform the citizen user group about energy performance certificates